enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 - Garbage collection has to kind of be done during the interactions, there are special cases that tell us whether something should be erased (e.g a `FREE` variable port in the first half of `Lam` node).
 The interactions themselves need to handle this.
+- If we need 4-bit tags:
+  - Make a var point to the lambda node address, not the lambda node slot, this would make it so that `Var` ports have a 16-byte aligned addresss.
+  - Now all ports have a 16-byte aligned address (except dup nodes' XOR port), so we can have 4-bit tags.
+  - We can then reserve the tags `0b1111` and `0b0111` to _both_ be the dup nodes XOR port.